JuliaLang/Pkg.jl/docs/src/managing-packages.md

 update packages.
 Fortunately, the pkg client/server feature improves the experience in the sense that:

 1. If set, pkg client would first try to download data from the pkg server,
-2. if that fails, then it falls back to download from the origianl sources (e.g., Github).
+2. if that fails, then it falls back to download from the original sources (e.g., Github).

 Since Julia 1.5, `https://pkg.julialang.org` provided by the JuliaLang org. is used as the default pkg server.
 In most cases this should be transparent, but users can still set/unset an pkg server